TheDeanLab/navigate/docs/source/beginner.rst

    each channel.
 #.
 Set :guilabel:`Interval` to be ``1.0`` for each channel.
 #.
 Set :guilabel:`Defocus` to be ``0`` for each channel.
 #.
-Select :guilabel:`Normal` in the :guilabel:`Readout Direction` dropdown menu under the :guilabel:`Camera Modes` section in the :guilabel:`Camera settings` tab to acquire all pixels at once.
-Select :guilabel:`Light-Sheet` if using a rolling shutter.
+Select "Normal" in the :guilabel:`Readout Direction` dropdown menu under the :guilabel:`Camera Modes` section in the :guilabel:`Camera settings` tab to acquire all pixels at once.
+Select "Light-Sheet" if using a rolling shutter.
 Refer to :doc:`ASLM <user_guide/case_studies/setup_voodoo>` for more information.

     .. image:: images/beginner/sensor-mode.png